 When Does a Loose Ball Foul Happen in Basketball?

 By definition, loose ball fouls must occur when the basketball is not in any player’s hands, thus deeming it a “loose ball.”
 This means that a loose ball foul cannot be committed if a player is currently holding or dribbling the basketball, as both of these count as being in possession of the ball.
-A loose ball foul can occur if the basketball is being passed between players, if the ball has been shot towards the basket, on a rebound, or if the ball has been stolen or turned over by one team.
+A loose ball foul can occur if the basketball is being passed between players, if the ball has been shot towards the basket, is on a rebound, or has been stolen or turned over by one team.

 In basketball, most loose balls are only out of any player’s hands for a second or two, which explains why loose ball fouls are not quite as common as other fouls in basketball.

 A loose ball foul counts as a team foul for the offending team and a personal foul for the offending player.
 If a player on defense commits a loose ball foul during a shot attempt and the shot goes in, the shot will count and the player will be given an additional free throw, regardless of which player was fouled or where the foul occurred.
 If the shot misses, the ball is awarded to the offensive team.

 If the offended team is in the bonus situation, they will be awarded free throw attempts for every foul.
 If not, they will retain possession via an inbound pass behind the free throw line.

 The referee signal for a loose ball foul features the official holding their arms outward with the forearms parallel to the head and the fingers together, and then dropping them so that the hands are outstretched and perpendicular to the body, in a T-shape.

 What is a loose ball foul in basketball?